gramineproject/gramine/Documentation/index.rst

 - :doc:`Build Gramine from source files<devel/building>` - Build Gramine and
   ensure all the dependencies are installed.
-- :doc:`Set up debugging<devel/debugging>` - Run Gramine with GNU Debugger
+- :doc:`Set up debugging<devel/debugging>` - Run Gramine with GDB.
-  (GDB).
 - :doc:`Learn about packaging<devel/packaging>` - Package and distribute Gramine
-  on different OS distributions.
+  on different Linux distributions.
 - :doc:`Use Python API<python/api>` - Use Python API provided by Gramine.

 We also provide :doc:`manual pages for Gramine tools<manpages/index>`.